kvz/bash3boilerplate/FAQ.md

 The rest is dark magic you should probably steer clear from : )

 Any changes should be proposed as PRs.
 Anything added to `master` is automatically deployed using a combination of Travis CI and GitHub Pages.

+## You're saying you are portable - why won't b3bp code run in dash / busybox / posh / ksh / mksh / zsh?

+When we say _portable_, we mean across Bash versions.
+Bash is widespread and most systems offer at least version 3 of it.
+Make sure you have that available, and b3bp will work for you.

+We run automated tests to make sure that it will, here's proof for the following platforms:

+- [Linux](https://travis-ci.org/kvz/bash3boilerplate/jobs/109804166#L91) `GNU bash, version 4.2.25(1)-release (x86_64-pc-linux-gnu)`
+- [OSX](https://travis-ci.org/kvz/bash3boilerplate/jobs/109804167#L2453) `GNU bash, version 3.2.51(1)-release (x86_64-apple-darwin13)`

+This portability however does not mean we try to be compatible with KornShell, Zsh, posh, yash, dash or other shells.
+We allow syntax that would explode if you pasted it in anything but Bash 3 and up.